-- o If a student misses a simulation experience, the student will be added to one of the make-up slots IF one is available.
-There is NO guarantee that a make-up experience will be available. - o In the case that a make-up slot is not available, the student will be required to view the simulation recording (if available) AND complete simulation assignments receiving 0 points.
-The student must complete this activity within 2 school days of missing the simulation.
-The student may need to pay an additional \$150 to cover the cost of a simulation instructor; this will be determined on a case-by-case basis. - o If a recording is unavailable an additional assignment will be given and must complete this activity within 2 days of missing the simulation.
-This will be decided by the instructor on a case by case basis.
+- o If a student misses a simulation experience entirely or is "absent/tardy," the student will be required to view the simulation recording.
+There is NO guarantee that a make-up experience will be available. - O The student will be required to view the simulation recording (if available) AND complete and submit simulation assignments (participation and post sim) receiving 0 points.
+The student must complete this activity within 2 school days of missing the simulation or upon faculty availability.
+The student may need to pay an additional \$150 to cover the cost of a simulation instructor; this will be determined on a case-by-case basis. - o In the case that a make-up video is not available, the student will be required to attend and pay \$375 to cover the cost of a clinical instructor for an additional 12-hour clinical experience; this will be determined on a case-by-case basis.